From Amman, Jordan

 A: Nothing specific, each sculpture or artwork has its own way to create it.
-Once I visualize the shape in my mind, I do the sketch then the maquette then starts working on the actual sculpture with the perfect material to have the final result.
+Once I visualize the shape in my mind, I do the sketch, then the maquette and then I start working on the actual sculpture with the perfect material to achieve the final result.

 AR: What would you recommend to someone who's new to art (rather artist or just an admirer), what to begin with?

-A: I would definitely recommend the same way I got into art, first, you can start with a 2D experience like painting mostly classics to learn some basics and once you can manage the basics you can easily break them and let your imagination helps you to create your own style, after that I think you will not be satisfied with doing only 2D you need more, so it will be interesting to inter the 3D experience.
+A: I would definitely recommend the same way I got into art: first, you can start with a 2D experience like painting (mostly classics) to learn some basics.
+Once you can manage the basics, you can easily break them and let your imagination help you to create your own style.
+After that I think you will not be satisfied with doing only 2D; you need more, so it will be interesting to enter the 3D experience.

 AR: Your top 3 favorite adjectives related to art?